qgis/qwc2-demo-app/README.md

 used in the application.
 The `updateTranslations.py` script creates/update the translation files by merging the upstream MapStore2 translations and the local translations.
 See the header in `updateTranslations.py` for more details.

+When adding a translation, remember to add the corresponding entry to `supportedLocales` in `js/appConfig.js`.

 Deployment
 ----------